Counselling Oxted – Dr Kimberley Carter

 Counsellors are usually referred to as ‘counsellor’, and psychotherapists as ‘psychotherapist’ or ‘therapist’.
 The titles reflect the depth of, and length of, training.
 Some counsellors also refer to themselves as a psychotherapist, although they have not undertaken the additional training.
 At this point in time this misuse of title is not illegal, so when searching for professional help it is advisable to check out qualifications, with the necessary professional body.

-Counsellors are qualified to work with clients only once a week; however, an accredited psychoanalytic psychotherapist can usually work with clients more frequently.
+Counsellors are qualified to work with clients once a week; however, an accredited psychoanalytic psychotherapist can usually work with clients more frequently.

 A month’s notice of the ending of therapy is usually expected on both sides.